mochsner/blog/_posts/2021-02-16-LentBreakFromSocialMedia.md

 Hi friends!

-So, lent's coming up and I've admittedly never quit anything (that I remember) for lent.
-I've been growing in my faith a bit, and this year I'm wanting to take a break from social media (particularly Facebook, but Twitter too) atleast until Easter, and hopefully even longer.
-I just don't think it's a great thing to be able to subconsciously compare lives so much, and sell my data to get targeted advertisements for.
-That, and Facebook is a huge ethical dilemma for me.
-I've quit instagram and snapchat years ago (see articles like [this](https://time.com/4793331/instagram-social-media-mental-health/) to signal the mental health reasoning), but Facebook/Twitter have sort of stuck... until now!
+So, lent is tomorrow and I've admittedly never quit anything (that I remember) for lent.
+I've been growing in my faith/practice, and lent is the perfect excuse to take a break from social media (particularly Facebook and Twitter) until Easter - maybe longer.

+I don't think it's a great thing to be able to compare so much (purposely or not), many of the smartest people I know don't even have or use Facebook, and giving away my data for free to a company like Facebook _just doesn't sit well with me_.
+I've quit instagram and snapchat years ago (see articles like [this](https://time.com/4793331/instagram-social-media-mental-health/) on mental health reasoning), but Facebook/Twitter have somehow stuck... until today!

-I'll be using this time to focus more on family, mental clarity, and a little bit of hobbyist software development (if time allows).
-As you may have noticed, Ann-Marie & I have started a new chapter of our lives with our baby girl (3 weeks on Friday).
-So, rather than me documenting everything on Facebook for the world to see, I'll be documenting anything on Adora's little [static website](https://adora.ochsners.us) we've created.
-I'm likely going to be sending out occasional e-mails to close friends/family since I'm not in group messages with everyone I care about, so if you want to be included on any emails, just contact me in some way in the "ways to contact" below (I will *not* have access to Facebook/Twitter)
+As you may have noticed from my last post, Ann-Marie & I have started a new chapter of our lives with our baby girl (3 weeks on Friday).
+So, rather than me documenting everything on Facebook for the world to see, I'll be documenting everything on Adora's little [static website](https://adora.ochsners.us) we've created, which feels a lot more practical in that anyone can access it, online or offline (once downloaded), and it will always exist in it's form to be viewed (which is cool).

+I'm likely going to be sending out occasional e-mails to close friends/family, so if you want to be included on any email updates, just contact me in some way in the "ways to contact" below, and send me your e-mail.
+I will *not* have access to Facebook or Twitter, so don't post or message me here.

 Ways to contact:
  - Cell: 8432901198